A topic from the subject of Biochemistry in Chemistry.

 Conclusion

-Biochemistry is a rapidly growing field with a wide range of industrial applications.
-As our understanding of biochemistry continues to grow, we can expect to see even more applications of this field in the years to come.
+Biochemistry is a rapidly growing field with expanding industrial applications.
+Further advancements in our understanding will lead to even more applications in the future.

 Industrial Applications of Biochemistry